How to Start a Blog Tutorial

 If you are self hosting your blog, and using WordPress as your blogging platform (WordPress.org), your domain name and address are yours.
 (My site is: ruthlovettsmith.com).
 If you are using another blogging platform, and choose not to self-host, (WordPress.com, Blogger, etc.) your domain name will look something like: ruthlovettsmith.blogspot.com.
-Not very pretty and not great if you are starting a business.
+Not very pretty, and not ideal if you are starting a business.

 Keep in mind that while WordPress is free to use, a self hosted website means you’ll need to pay for hosting services.
 (Your host is where your blog files are kept.)
 There are many inexpensive hosting options that I will cover next.
 However, if money is an issue, you may want to go with a free hosting blogging platform.
 Just remember that your domain name may include the blogging platforms name as well, and that you won’t own the name.

 Some people choose to purchase their domain name through the same company they use to host their website.
 Some hosting companies even offer free domains with their packages.
 I personally prefer to keep the two separate and use GoDaddy for all of my domain name purchases.
 Keeping the two separate means that you can easily change hosts as your blog grows.
 GoDaddy is easy to use and often has discounts.
 Do an internet search for “GoDaddy Discounts” prior to purchasing your domain name.

-There are numerous hosting options and companies available when you start a blog.
-One that I’ve used for years is Bluehost.com.
+There are numerous hosting options, and companies available, when you start a blog.
+One that I used in my early years of blogging is Bluehost.com.
 Not only are they reasonably priced, they offer 24/7 support, their user panel is easy to use, and they offer a 1-click install of WordPress.

 Disclaimer: If you do choose to go with Bluehost, I will earn a commission.
 There are other hosting options available.
 However, Bluehost is my recommendation based on my experiences with them when I was a new blogger.
 If you do join Bluehost, through my affiliate link, thank you so much for your support!